tnm/redweb/README.md

 More and To Do
 ---------------

-Redweb implements nearly all Redis functionality, but there is still a bit more to be added.
-Additional sorted set functionality is upcoming.
+Redweb implements nearly all current-realese Redis functionality, but there is still a bit more to be added.

-I intend to keep Redweb as current as possible for each new Redis release.
+Redweb will be kept current with each new Redis release, with each update documented.

 JSON serialization is also on the to-do list